valoresports/coach-resources/archived-pages/eworkout_criteria.md

 :::info

 Concepts and exercises should be presented efficiently.
-Coaches should not be extending duration by rambling or saying ‘um’ or ‘uhh’ in a high-quality EWorkout.
+Coaches should not be extending duration by rambling or saying 'um' or 'uhh' in a high-quality EWorkout.
 As above the easiest way to achieve this is to prepare a script or at least a list of key points during pre-production.

 :::